The Difference Between Power Raking and Dethatching …and When to Use Them

 If you have any doubts about which service a company provides after asking them about their processes for power raking and dethatching, we would strongly recommend finding another company to work with.

-The two processes are pretty distinctive, so if they’re explanation still leaves you trying to match up pricing and guess at what they’re actually offering, something isn’t adding up.
+The two processes are pretty distinctive, so if their explanation still leaves you trying to match up pricing and guess at what they’re actually offering, something isn’t adding up.

 That something is likely lack of experience, but let me tell you, inexperience isn’t a quality you want applied to an aggressive service like power raking.